mackenziekbrooks/dci271-s20-newdarkage/_posts/unessay/2020-05-21-Warren-Seeds-Unessay.md

 author: Warren Seeds
 tags: unessay
 ---
-# Warren Seeds Unessay Artist Statement
+# Warren Seeds Unessay and Artist Statement
 ## Smart Appliances: How Smart Are They?

 ---